vverma9/codap-purpleair-plugin/Contribution.md

 1. Open the Terminal on Mac.
 2. Type the below commands.
-   - cd ~/Desktop/*folder_name* (*e.g.* cd ~/Desktop/oss).
+   - cd ~/Desktop/*folder_name*.
 Include your own folder_name where you stored the "**codap**" and "**codapPlugins**" files.
-As i stored in oss folder so I gave oss in folder name.
-Also I created my folder in Desktop, so I gave Desktop, If you created in Downloads or any where in Users then give that name.
+For example, if you created a folder named "my-project" on your Desktop to store the CODAP and CODAP Plugins files, the command would be "cd ~/Desktop/my-project".
+If you created in Downloads or any where in Users then give that name.
    - python3 -m http.server 8080.
      -  It is not mandatory to take port 8080.
 It might be possible that port 8080 can be occupied by other processes.
 So if 8080 does not work try to take other ports as 80.
 3. Once you paste those two commands.
 You will see something like this "Serving HTTP on :: port 8080 (http://[::]:8080/) ..." which means that local server has started.